-'''
+Version (string):

+Current version string for the database server

 libpq_version (string):

-Current version string for the used libpq library
+Current version string for the used libpg library

 Abstract Methods:

 get_connection(args, kwargs)

 - It should return a Connection class object, which may/may not be

 connected to the database server.

 release_connection(args, kwargs)

 - Implement the connection release logic

 gc()

 - Implement this function to release the connections assigned in the

 session, which has not been pinged from more than the idle timeout

 configuration.

-mmm
+.....

+'''

+'''

 @abstractproperty

 def version(cls):

 pass

 @abstractproperty

 def libpq_version(cls):

 pass

 @abstractmethod

 def get_connection(self, args, kwargs):

+pass

 @abstractmethod

 def release_connection(self, args, kwargs):

 pass

 @abstractmethod

 def gc_timeout(self):

 pass

 '''

-10.4.4 BaseConnection
+11.4.4 BaseConnection

-'''

-class BaseConnection(object):

-"""

-class BaseConnection(object)

-It is a base class for database connection.
+''' class BaseConnection(object): ...... class BaseConnection(object) It is a base class for database connection.
 A different connection drive must implement this to expose abstract methods for this server.
 General idea is to create a wrapper around the actual driver implementation.
 It will be instantiated by the driver factory basically.
-And, they should not be instantiated directly. '''
+And, they should not be instantiated directly.
 Abstract Methods: